15 Best Things to Do in Bryce Canyon National Park

 Typically speaking, hikes that begin from the Bryce Canyon Rim always start off light and fast as you descend down into the canyon, but this inevitably comes with a steep and typically exposed hike back up to the top.

-All I can say is that a single-use water bottle simply isn’t sufficient for the steep trails in Bryce Canyon National Park, especially during the summer months, as I continually stress!
+All I can say is that a single-use water bottle simply isn’t sufficient for the steep trails in Bryce Canyon National Park—especially during the summer—as I continually stress!

-Upper-elevation areas like Bryce Canyon National Park, and countless others across the West, can be particularly dangerous in the summer when thunderstorms are more common during the monsoonal season.
+Upper-elevation areas like Bryce Canyon National Park, and countless others across the Mountain West, can be particularly dangerous in the summer when thunderstorms are more common during the monsoon season.

-With that in mind, always remain indoors or in your car during a storm, and if you ever get caught in a storm unsuspectingly, follow the steps linked below to reduce the risk of getting struck.
+This is why it’s always important to remain indoors or in your car during a storm, and if you ever get caught in a storm unsuspectingly, follow the steps linked below to reduce the risk of getting struck.